skip to main content

 Give your credit a boost

-Even if you don’t have an account with the sort of financial institution that usually reports loan payments to the credit bureaus, there may be a way to improve your credit through your utility and cell phone bill payments you’re making through Experian Boost.
+Even if you don’t have an account with a financial institution that usually reports loan payments to the credit bureaus, there may be a way to improve your credit through your utility and cell phone bill payments through Experian Boost.

-Building your credit, like building a savings account, is much more difficult when you’re out of work.
-While you may not leave this period of your life with a stellar credit score, taking some of these steps could pay off in the long run.
+Building your credit, much like building a savings account, is challenging when you’re unemployed.
+While you may not have a stellar credit score during this period of your life, taking some of these steps could pay off in the long run.

 Article contributors